AdobeDocs/adobe-io-events/src/pages/guides/using/aem/aem_faq.md

 # AEM FAQ

 ## What are the requirements ?
-Which versions of AEM is supported for I/O Events?
+Which versions of AEM are supported for I/O Events?

 We support a range of versions see [Set up AEM Events with Adobe I/O Events](./index.md#requirements)